efeelize/eng/bec/record/phase_1/Day_41.md

 # 3.topic：company image
 ## PART I.logo
 - the company's image and target audience should be put high on the priority list.
-- the logo should reflect the cultural values the company upholds,and be attractive to the targeted potential customers.
+- the logo should reflect the cultural values the company upholds, and be attractive to the targeted potential customers.

 ## PART II.what's important when designing a company magazine
 ### target readership
 - whether it is an in-house magazine designed for employees or a magazine that aims to attract your customers.

 ### contents included
-- it should cover such topics as news about people and events in the company,or the latest sales figures,staff competition,etc.
+- it should cover such topics as news about people and events in the company, or the latest sales figures, staff competition, etc.
 - advertise your new products,release latest news about product development or give special offers to customers.